Board of Trustees

 Born and raised in Florence, Italy, Ms. Bottinelli received her B.A. in History of Art graduating magna cum laude from John Cabot University in Rome.
 In 2011, she received her M.A. in Art History at The Courtauld Institute of Art in London.
 Following graduation, Ms. Bottinelli served as lead Italian Researcher to Mr. Edsel on his New York Times bestseller, “Saving Italy: The Race to Save a Nation’s Treasure from the Nazis.”
+In 2014, Ms. Bottinelli accepted a full time research position with the Monuments Men Foundation for the Preservation of Art, in Dallas, Texas.
+By 2017, she had advanced to senior leadership positions and in December 2019, she was appointed as the Foundation’s new president, succeeding its founder, Mr. Edsel.
 During her tenure at the Foundation, Ms. Bottinelli has overseen numerous restitutions of cultural objects to individuals and museums in Europe.
 She has also served as a consultant for “Hunting Nazi Treasure,” an eight-part investigative documentary series produced by Saloon Media in 2017.
 The program continues to air on Discovery’s American Heroes Channel, History Channel-Canada, and Canale Focus in Italy, with additional future broadcasts planned internationally.

 John Egeland served as a senior executive of a number of leading financial services companies and in the oil and gas industry.
 In his capacity as president or CFO of these public and private companies, he developed an expertise in acquisitions, use of leverage, market expansion and corporate dispositions through sales and public offerings.
 Mr. Egeland last served seven years as president of Advance America (NYSE: AEA), a leading financial service company operating in 37 states.
 Prior, he served as President of Gemini Exploration, EVP & Chief Investment Officer of NorthPark National Bank, CFO of Home Choice (NYSE: NASDAQ: HCHS), CFO of Centex (NYSE: CTX) and SVP Corporate Finance of Associates Corporation, the nations largest independent finance company (acquired by Citicorp).
 Mr. Egeland began his career as an Investment Officer at National City Bank and has series 7 and 24 securities licenses.
 Mr. Egeland received a BBA in Economics from Ohio University and an MBA from Case Western Reserve University.
 He has served as a board member of Associates National Bank, Associates Federal Savings and Loan, NorthPark Securities, Inc., Spartanburg Technical College and United Way of the Piedmont.